dotnet/csharpstandard/standard/classes.md

 The signature of an indexer shall differ from the signatures of all other indexers declared in the same class.

 When an indexer declaration includes an `extern` modifier, the indexer is said to be an ***external indexer***.
-Because an external indexer declaration provides no actual implementation, each of its *accessor_declarations* consists of a semicolon.
+Because an external indexer declaration provides no actual implementation, each of the *accessor_body*s in its *accessor_declarations* shall be a semicolon.

 > *Example*: The example below declares a `BitArray` class that implements an indexer for accessing the individual bits in the bit array.
 >